Analyzing Profire Energy (PFIE) & Its Peers

-Profire Energy (NASDAQ: PFIE) is one of 21 publicly-traded companies in the “Oil & gas field machinery” industry, but how does it contrast to its competitors?
-We will compare Profire Energy to similar companies based on the strength of its dividends, institutional ownership, profitability, valuation, risk, analyst recommendations and earnings.
+Profire Energy (NASDAQ: PFIE) is one of 21 public companies in the “Oil & gas field machinery” industry, but how does it compare to its competitors?
+We will compare Profire Energy to similar businesses based on the strength of its risk, analyst recommendations, earnings, dividends, valuation, institutional ownership and profitability.

-36.3% of Profire Energy shares are held by institutional investors.
-Comparatively, 69.2% of shares of all “Oil & gas field machinery” companies are held by institutional investors.
-22.0% of Profire Energy shares are held by insiders.
-Comparatively, 9.3% of shares of all “Oil & gas field machinery” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

-This table compares Profire Energy and its competitors top-line revenue, earnings per share (EPS) and valuation.

-This is a breakdown of recent ratings and price targets for Profire Energy and its competitors, as reported by MarketBeat.com.
+This is a breakdown of current recommendations and price targets for Profire Energy and its competitors, as reported by MarketBeat.com.

 |Sell Ratings